pramnora/jquery/README.md

 Generally speaking, you can use JQuery code...; to make your web pages very highly 'interactive';
 whilst at the same time using 'minimal' Javascript code.

 (Otherwise, the Javascript code would have been written a whole lot longer, instead;
  so, it serves as a 'short cut' way of doing things...as opposed to the standard way of using Javascript.)

+**NOTE**: My own experience with using JQuery is still 'beginner' level, at the moment;
+therefore, I'm most probably not the best at showing/demonstrating what JQuery can do;
+so, I would suggest you go and visit JQuery official web site if you wish to learn a whole lot more.

 ## LINKS